10 Interesting Facts about Clarice Lispector: One of the Greatest Brazilian Writers of All Time

 7. Close friends claim that Clarice was a lonely and difficult woman, especially after she left her husband in the late 50s and decided to live with her sons in Rio.
 She was addicted to sleeping pills, but when she couldn’t sleep she would call her friends to discuss her personal problems at all times of day or night.

-8. Clarice survived a fire started when she fell asleep with a lit cigarette in her hand in the apartment she lived in in Leme, a stretch of beach close to the fashionable Copacabana of the 1960s.
+8. Clarice survived a fire started when she fell asleep with a lit cigarette in her hand.
+At this time she lived in an apartment in Leme, a stretch of beach close to the fashionable Copacabana of the 1960s.
 The third-degree burns left her badly scarred for life, especially her right hand – which she used for writing!

 9. Clarice had a totally modern and original way of writing.
-Her constant theme was an investigation of human nature.
-Themes related to motherhood, as well as reflections on how she missed her own mother, also figured largely in her work.
-Her ideas were heavily influenced by the philosopher Spinoza and the language she applied to express her ideas made her an extraordinarily creative and original writer.
+Themes related to motherhood, as well as reflections on how she missed her own mother, figured largely in her work.
+Her ideas were heavily influenced by the philosopher Spinoza and the language she used made her an extraordinarily creative and original writer.